Senior Writer: khoshant

 Apart from identifying an agent’s strengths and weaknesses, you should also determine things affecting their performance.
 Does the agent feel background noise is too high?
 Or the expected call wrap-up time is minimal?
 Discuss the potential roadblocks to enhancing performance and create strategies to remove them.

 Call center coaching is not optional.
 It improves your agents’ performance, customer satisfaction, and helps retain your best employees.
 Follow the ten call center coaching best practices mentioned above to get the most out of your investment.
-Don’t miss to check out the best call center tools that will help you in your day-to-day call center activities.
+Don’t miss to check out the best call center apps that will help you in your day-to-day call center activities.

 Did we miss any important call center coaching best practices?
 What steps do you follow when coaching your agents?
 Let us know in the comments.